-Attendance for Pupil Premium students 2022-23 was 91.14%.
-This is above the national average for Pupil Premium which stood at 90.78%.
-This was also an increase on the previous year when attendance for Pupil Premium students in 2021-22 was 89.37%.
+Attendance for Pupil Premium students remains broadly in-line with the national average for non-Pupil Premium students.
 In 2023, the academy was recognised for its impact in improving attendance for students in the Ashington area.
-As a direct result of this continued improvement, the Academy has been awarded National Attendance Hub status by the DFE, which will result in Ashington Academy supporting 70 schools nationally to improve attendance.
+As a direct result of this continued improvement, the Academy was awarded National Attendance Hub status by the DFE, which has resulted in Ashington Academy supporting 70 schools nationally to improve attendance.